midlantica/LovelyBunchOfCoconuts/content/memes/capitalism/could-the-problem-be-marxism.md

 ---
-title: 'Could The Problem Be Marxism'
+title: 'Could the problem be Marxism?'
 ---

 ![could-the-problem-be-marxism](/memes/capitalism/could-the-problem-be-marxism.png)

-Could the problem be marxism.
+Could the problem be Marxism?
+No, it's Liberalism that's at fault.